Greater white-fronted goose: Description

 Greater white-fronted geese are 64–81 cm in length, have a 130–165 cm wingspan, and weigh 1.93–3.31 kg.
 They have bright orange legs and mouse-coloured upper wing-coverts.
 They are smaller than greylag geese.
 As well as being larger than the lesser white-fronted goose, the greater white-fronted goose lacks the yellow eye-ring of that species, and the white facial blaze does not extend upwards so far as in the lesser.

 The male is typical larger in size, both sexes are similar in appearance—greyish brown birds with light grey breasts dappled with dark brown to black blotches and bars.
 Both males and females also have a pinkish bill and orange legs and feet.

 Greater white-fronted geese make a variation of sounds, but notably the most recognizable is the high pitched cackle that can be imitated by the sounds "he-he."
 There is a distinct breaking of the note from the first cackle to the second.

 Differences between European and Greenland birds

-The appearance of European or Russian white-fronted geese, of the race albifrons and Greenland white-fronted geese, of the race flavirostris, differ in a number of ways.
-The Greenland white-fronted goose, in all plumages, looks darker and more "oily-looking" than the European white-fronted goose, both at rest and in flight.
+The appearance of European or Russian white-fronted geese, of the subspecies albifrons and Greenland white-fronted geese, of the subspecies flavirostris (which winters in the British Isles and occasionally reaches the northwest European mainland), differ in a number of ways.
+The Greenland white-fronted goose, in all plumages, looks darker and more "oily-looking" than the European and Asian white-fronted goose, both at rest and in flight.

 The following are the differences which apply to first-winter plumage: